Fraud or Unfair and Deceptive Trade Practices

 Advertising is an important part of any business selling products or services.
 This is the best way to gain more customers and boost revenue.
 Unfortunately, misleading or false advertising is a common issue to navigate for all of us as consumers.

-Deceptive trade practices examples in this area can range from providing false statements to leaving out pertinent details, and even advertising goods or services that are unavailable.
+Examples of deceptive trade practices in this area include making false statements, omitting important details, and advertising unavailable goods or services.
 While many companies exaggerate the benefits of their products, it is unlawful to completely fabricate information.

 For reference, Dannon lost a class-action lawsuit filed against it in 2010, wherein the class alleged false claims made by Dannon about two of its yogurt products.
 Advertising for Activia and DanActive claimed “clinically proven” health benefits that the company could not demonstrate.
 As a result of the lawsuit, Dannon provided monetary damages and modified its advertising.